-And none of those things happened all at once.
 Some were gradual, like meditation.
 I thought about meditation for years before I started actually doing it.
-I still don’t do it consistently but I do notice quite a difference when I have a regular practice (I use the Headspace app, I highly recommend it).
-It helps me be more self-aware, it calms me down, it helps me focus, I feel less anxious, and it boosts my creative output.
+I still don’t do it consistently, but I do notice quite a difference when I have a regular practice (I use the Headspace app, I highly recommend it.
+2017 update – I now use Calm and love it.
+The nature sounds are the best).
+It helps me be more self-aware, calms me down, helps me focus, and boost boosts my creative output.
+I feel less anxious.
 It gives me a different perspective.

 Some of what got me here has been there all along, like movement.
 I’ve always at least walked, even at the height of my pain, even if not very far.
-Moving was always a form of pain relief for me, an outlet, and was always much better than sitting still (well, standing still for those couple years I couldn’t sit).
+Moving was always a form of pain relief for me, an outlet, and was always much better than being still (sitting still was out of the question, after all).

-Some things came by chance, like my nature photography, I didn’t set out to become an amateur photographer, it just sort of happened, and it got me out and moving and seeing the world again.
-It also helped shift my perspective.
+Some things came by chance, like nature photography.
+I didn’t set out to become an amateur photographer, it just sort of happened.
+It got me out and moving and seeing the world again, and it also helped shift my perspective.
 Writing just sort of happened, too.
 I wish I’d started earlier.